RS2002/homepage/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Machine Learning & Deep Reinforcement Learning
-  - Ethical Smart Cities & Transportation
+  - Ethical Smart City & Transportation
   - Integrated Sensing and Communication & Network Intelligence
-  - Music Information Retrieval
+  - Music Information Retrieval & Multi-modal

 # Education to show in About widget
 education: